pydata/xarray/doc/user-guide/testing.rst

 data structures containing arbitrary data.
 You can use these to efficiently test downstream code, quickly ensuring that your code can handle xarray objects of all possible structures and contents.

-These strategies are accessible in the :py:module::`xarray.testing.strategies` module, which provides
+These strategies are accessible in the :py:mod:`xarray.testing.strategies` module, which provides

 .. currentmodule:: xarray